cmur2/munin-openweather/README.md

 ---------

-If you're using version [115fb0875f](https://github.com/cmur2/munin-openweather/commit/115fb0875f41dc6e493963ca0cbfe2700c31c2ad) or prior you might consider renaming your symlinks of <type> "weather" to "city" - by default the script will do rename internally for compatibility reasons (SYMLINK_COMPAT flag true).
+If you're using version [115fb0875f](https://github.com/cmur2/munin-openweather/commit/115fb0875f41dc6e493963ca0cbfe2700c31c2ad) or prior you might consider renaming your symlinks from <type> "weather" to "city" - by default the script will do rename internally for compatibility reasons (SYMLINK_COMPAT flag true).

 Install